RonasIT/swift-networking/README.md

 This feature provides more efficient error handling for failed requests.

 There are three components of error handling:
-1. `ErrorHandler`s provides error handling logic
+1. `ErrorHandler`s provide error handling logic
 2. `ErrorHandlingService` stores error handlers, manages error handling chain logic
 3. Your `NetworkService`, which notifies `ErrorHandlingService` about an error